Glen Arbor vs. Glen Lake

 “Summertime weather” begins in early June with mild temps (60s and 70s) and spans through Labor Day.
 Average temps in July and August are usually in the 70s and 80s.
 While the visiting season winds down here in September, temps often still remain in the 60s and 70s until October.

 Absolutely.
 There are endless options for couples or singles traveling to the area, looking for a quiet escape.
-Explore quiet beaches, trails, upscale dining options and more during your stay.
+Explore beaches, trails, a variety of dining options and more during your stay.
 Glen Lake is the a great place to recreate, seek peace and reconnect.
-We are an eclectic mix of people, from a range of ages, cultures and backgrounds.
+We are an eclectic mix of people, ranging in ages, cultures and backgrounds.
 You’ll find yourself at home and welcomed to the area.

 Each little town in Leelanau has its own vibe and things to do, so have fun exploring!
 From Empire to Glen Arbor, Leland to Northport, Maple City to Cedar, Lake Leelanau and Suttons Bay.